Gabzu00/Assignement-2-TDD/README.md

 # Assignement-2-TDD

+### Made by Gabriel Petersson, Samuel Ahlvin and Alexander Carlsén
 ==========================

 Get going
 --------------------------

 ### Check version of Python

 You have to have Python installed.
-To check if it's installed and what version you have you can write "python --version" in the Command prompt.
+To check if it's installed and what version you have you can write `python --version` in the Command prompt.

 Check what version of Python you have.
 The Makefile uses `PYTHON=python` as default.